What Current Reports Say About Tysabri and PML Risk: Key Facts for Your Next Doctor Visit

-Tysabri and PML: A Critical Safety Concern
+Tysabri and PML: A Critical Drug Safety Concern

 Tysabri (natalizumab) is a monoclonal antibody used to treat multiple sclerosis and Crohn's disease.
-Its prescribing information includes a boxed warning that states Tysabri increases the risk of progressive multifocal leukoencephalopathy (PML), an opportunistic viral infection of the brain that usually leads to death or severe disability (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
-PML is caused by the JC virus (JCV) and typically occurs only in patients who are immunocompromised (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
+Its prescribing information includes a boxed warning stating that Tysabri increases the risk of progressive multifocal leukoencephalopathy (PML), an opportunistic viral infection of the brain caused by the JC virus (JCV) that usually leads to death or severe disability (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
+PML typically occurs only in patients who are immunocompromised, but Tysabri-treated patients have developed this condition (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
 Three factors are known to increase the risk of PML in Tysabri-treated patients: the presence of anti-JCV antibodies, longer treatment duration (especially beyond 2 years), and prior use of immunosuppressants (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
 These factors should be considered in the context of expected benefit when initiating and continuing treatment with Tysabri (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
 Because of the risk of PML, Tysabri is available only through a restricted distribution program called the TOUCH Prescribing Program (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
-In clinical trials, PML occurred in three patients who received Tysabri (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
-Two cases were observed among 1869 patients with multiple sclerosis who were treated for a median of 120 weeks; these two patients had received Tysabri in addition to interferon beta-1a (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
-The third case occurred after eight doses in one of 1043 patients with Crohn's disease who were evaluated for PML (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).

-Clinical Presentation and Monitoring Recommendations
+Clinical Presentation and Monitoring for PML

 Mechanistic Pathway and Risk Factors